OmdaMukhtar/aws-deploy-k8s/README.md

 ## Fix common files issue between Windows and Ubuntu

-- fix file issues for windows
+- Fix file issues for windows

 ```sh
 dos2unix scripts/lamp-deploy.sh.tpl or sed -i 's/\r$//' scripts/lamp-deploy.sh.tpl
 ```

-- be care when using file provision you must use without slash to  copy all folder inside the kubernets
+- Becarefull when using file provision you must use without slash to  copy all folder inside the kubernets

 ```sh
   provisioner "file" {